 Now on to the good stuff!
 To help small business owners and entrepreneurs get started, I recommend courses on LinkedIn Learning (formerly known as Lynda.com), which are free with your library card.
 Below, I've highlighted several LinkedIn Learning courses and provided tips and suggestions.
-You can view the entire collection of courses on LinkedIn Learning at Social Media Marketing Plan for Small Businesses, opens a new window
+You can view the entire collection of courses at Social Media Marketing Plan for Small Businesses, opens a new window

 For anyone who is in their car more than in front of their computer, I also created a list of audiobooks: Audiobooks - Social Media Savvy for Small Business Owners

 Instructor: Matt Bailey | Length: 2h 18m | Updated: February 2021

 The foundation to successful marketing is based on your business and goals.
 No matter where you are in your social media experience, start here.
 This work will help you determine which social media platforms are most worth your time and effort.

 Business Librarian Pro Tip: If you would like assistance defining your target customers or creating your "customer persona," check out the database DemographicsNow or submit an Ask a Librarian request for assistance from me.